 The depth of the bin in x-histograms.
 In previous experiment, we set the depth to be 10% of the number of dots of a cell.
 To show the effect of the depth of x-histograms on the estimation accuracy, we performed an experiment by varying the bin's depth from 10% to 100%.
 The cell size is 800.
-The results are shown in Figs. 13(0)-(p).
+The results are shown in Figs. 14(o)-(p).
 As expected, when the depth increases, the estimation error and NRMSE gradually increase.
 Due to space constraints, we skip the results on RMSE as we observed a similar trend.

-8.3 Indirect comparison with XSketch and TreeSketch
+C. Indirect comparison with XSketch and TreeSketch

-Although the implementation of XS-KETCH/TREESKETCH [16, 17] has been available, it was developed on a legacy gcc, which is no longer supported.
-Some gcc libraries used have no longer been available.
-Therefore, we could only compare the numbers reported from [16, 17].
+XSKETCH/TREESKETCH [16], [17] has been a closely related work although it does not support the problem studied in this paper.
+Their implementation was developed on a legacy gcc, which is no longer supported.
+Therefore, we could only compare the numbers reported from [16], [17].
 We compared the estimation error of XSKETCH/TREESKETCH and ours on XMARK dataset s.f.
 1.0.

-As discussed, XSKETCH supports path queries only for cyclic graphs.
-XSKETCH generates queries based on the popularity of tags in their synopses, which is absent in our method.
-Hence, we generated path queries based on the popularity of tags in data graphs.
-As shown in Fig. 13(q), our estimation error has not reached 2% when the cell size is smaller than 800.
-When the cell size is smaller than 200, our estimation error has been controlled under 1%.
-In comparison, the estimation error of XSKETCH reported in [16] is well-controlled under 10%.
+As discussed, XSKETCH supports path queries only.
+XS-KETCH generates queries based on the popularity of tags in their synopses, which is absent in our method.
+Thus, we generated path queries based on the popularity of tags in data graphs.
+As shown in Fig. 14(q), our estimation error has not reached 2% when the cell size is smaller than 800.
+When the cell size is smaller than 200, our estimation error is controlled under 1%.
+In comparison, the estimation error of XSKETCH is well-controlled under 10%.

 Next, we compared the results reported from TREESKETCH [17].
 TREESKETCH estimates the selectivity of twig queries but on acyclic graphs only.
-As in

-TREESKETCH, we did not consider IDREF in XMARK.
+As in TREESKETCH, we did not consider IDREF in XMARK.
 The twig queries were generated as described in the beginning of this section.
-Fig. 13(r) shows that our technique controls the estimation error around 1.6%.
+Fig. 14(r) shows that our technique controls the estimation error around 1.6%.
 In comparison, TREESKETCH controls the estimation errors of twig queries on XMARK tree under 5%.